menu

 Green Spring is a tiny town located in the state of West Virginia.
 With a population of 250 people and just one neighborhood, Green Spring is the 241st largest community in West Virginia.
-Green Spring has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Green Spring was built prior to World War II, making it one of the older and more historic towns in the country.

 Green Spring real estate is some of the most expensive in West Virginia, although Green Spring house values don't compare to the most expensive real estate in the U.S.

-When you are in Green Spring, you'll notice that it is more blue-collar than most other communities in America.
-45.68% of Green Spring’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Green Spring is a blue-collar town, with 45.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Green Spring is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Green Spring who work in business and financial occupations (20.99%), office and administrative support (19.75%), and healthcare (13.58%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Green Spring has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Green Spring has few renters and college students.
 But the biggest reason it is quieter in Green Spring than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Green Spring may be for you.